‘Renegade Snares’ is a brand new book on our favourite subject… Drum & Bass music!

 Ben: No!
 I have some ideas but need to chill for a while.

-Stay up to date with all the latest D&B news by joining the LoveThatBass newsletter!
-You’ll receive a monthly update directly to your email inbox to keep you in the loop with everything worth knowing in the drum and bass scene
+Stay up to date with all the latest D&B news by joining our newsletter!
+We’ll send a monthly update directly to your inbox to keep you in the loop with everything worth knowing in the drum and bass scene